IQ Option: History

 In 2021, IQ Option established a subsidiary, Quadcode Markets, which focuses on trading foreign exchange, commodities, stock indices, and cryptocurrencies through CFDs.
 In 2024, Quadcode launched a SaaS white-label platform.
 Additionally, Quad Code AU Ltd operates in Australia and is licensed by ASIC.

-Since November 2022, IQ Option has been the official sponsor of the Davis Cup.
+Since November 2022, IQ Option has been the official global sponsor of the Davis Cup.
+In September 2025, it signed a sponsorship agreement with United Autosports covering the FIA World Endurance Championship, the Asian Le Mans Series and the 24 Hours of Le Mans through 2026.

 The company also introduced Islamic accounts for Android users, promoting no-swap trading and offering over 21 halal shares to cater to a specific market segment.

 In September 2023, CySEC removed IQ Option Europe LTD from the Register of Crypto Asset Service Providers (CASPs) due to the company not providing crypto-asset services for a continuous period of six months.
 Later that year, Quadcode Markets acquired a trading license from the Securities Commission of the Bahamas.

-Controversy

-In Cyprus, IQ Option has faced repeated fines and scrutiny from the Cyprus Securities and Exchange Commission.
-In 2016, CySEC imposed a fine of €180,000 for multiple violations, including misleading marketing materials, unsafe outsourcing practices, inadequate approval of liquidity providers, and failing to act in clients' best interests during order execution.
-The fine was later reduced to €20,000 after the company submitted additional documents.
-In 2019, IQ Option agreed to a €450,000 settlement with CySEC for failing to implement effective safeguards against conflicts of interest and rigorous due diligence procedures, as well as for insecure transaction processes.
+Regulatory actions and warnings

+Cyprus

+In 2016, Cyprus Securities and Exchange Commission imposed administrative fines totalling €180,000 for multiple violations, including misleading marketing materials, outsourcing failures and inadequate compliance procedures.
+The original decision also included a €20,000 component for non-compliance with best-execution requirements under section 38.
+On 19 December 2016, after considering new information submitted by the company regarding its compliance with those requirements, CySEC revoked the section 38 finding and the corresponding €20,000 component of the fine.
+In 2019, IQ Option paid €450,000 to settle possible violations concerning conflict-of-interest arrangements, appropriateness assessments, the selection of execution venues, customer due diligence, record keeping and ongoing monitoring.

+Australia

 In Australia, IQ Option operated without a license until 2016, only addressing regulatory shortcomings after receiving a formal warning from the Australian Securities and Investments Commission (ASIC).

+Singapore

 In Singapore, since July 2017, IQ Option has been listed on the Monetary Authority of Singapore (MAS) Investor Alert List.

-In India, as of June 2017, IQ Option was included in the Reserve Bank of India's (RBI) alert list.
-The RBI warned that residents conducting forex transactions with the company could face legal actions under the Foreign Exchange Management Act (FEMA), 1999.
+India

+The Reserve Bank of India's Alert List, updated on 19 November 2025, includes IQ Option and identifies listed entities as neither authorised to deal in foreign exchange under the Foreign Exchange Management Act (FEMA), 1999, nor authorised to operate forex electronic trading platforms.
+The RBI has warned that residents using unauthorised platforms may face action under FEMA.

 In 2021, the company faced a class-action lawsuit in India alleging fraud through a cryptocurrency investment scheme.
 Victims claimed IQ Option promised returns of up to 900% but blocked withdrawals under the guise of technical errors.
-The lawsuit seeks a permanent ban on the company's operations in India.
+The lawsuit sought a permanent ban on the company's operations in India.
+The suit was withdrawn on 30 March 2021.

-In Indonesia, binary options, including those offered by IQ Option, are classified as a form of online gambling.
-Since 2 February 2022, the company has been banned along with over 92 similar operators, further limiting its ability to operate in Southeast Asia.

-In April 2020, Brazil's securities commission (CVM) ordered IQ Option to stop acquiring clients.
-Despite this, in 2021, the company continued marketing its services to Brazil residents.
+Indonesia

+In February 2022, Indonesia's Commodity Futures Trading Regulatory Agency (Bappebti) said that 92 unlicensed binary-options websites, including IQ Option, had been blocked and described binary options as a form of online gambling that was illegal in Indonesia.